radp05/scalable-microservices/README.md

 # Scalable-Microservices

-This is a sample application to demonstrate the Scalable Microservices using MEAN stack.
+## This is a sample application to demonstrate the Scalable Microservices using MEAN stack.

+## Installation
+	- run `bash install.sh` from root directory

+## Details
 	- frontend
 		- This is a directory for UI App
 		- structure
 			- portal (main app)
 			- apps
 				- app1(devices)
 				- app2(orders)
 			- Dockerfile (required)
 		- portal is actual UI app
 		- apps are packages or micro-ui-apps to add as cards inside the portal

 	- backend
 		- This is a directory for Microservices
 		- structure
 			- microservices
 				- common (keep all configurations for all microservices)
 				- service1 (devices)
 				- service2 (orders)
 				- ...

 		- sample microservice structure
 			- sample-service (change this with your service name)
 				- config/
 					- config.js
 				- controllers/
 					- sample.controller.js
 				- helpers/
 					- sample.helper.js
 				- models/
 					- sample.model.js
 				- routes/
 					- routes.js
 				- test/
 					- sample.spec.js
 				- app.js
 				- package.json
 				- package-lock.json
 				- Dockerfile (require for each service)
 				- README.md

 	- egateway
 		- This is Express Gateway directory
 		- Structure
 			- config/
 				- system.config.yml
 				- gateway.config.yml
 			- server.js
 			- package.json
 			- package-lock.json
 			- README.md

 	- docker-compose.yml
 		- This is to make containers up and running on docker

 	- .gitignore
 		- Add files not required for build

 	- .dockerignore
 		- Add files or directories not required to copy while creating container